-You can even incorporate what their answer is into role-playing games.
+You can even incorporate their answer into role-playing games.
 Can you play a game where you can pretend to fly or where you can be invisible?
-Your child will be able to live out their dream magical power with you!
+Your child can live out their dream magical power with you!

 18. What is this/your book about?

-You have tucked your little one up in bed and are reading them a lovely story whilst they pick their nose and snuggle up to you.
+You have tucked your little one in bed and read a lovely story while they pick their nose and snuggle up to you.
 You are reading them a cozy book, and they giggle along, and you get to the end.
-You ask them what they think the aforementioned book was about, and you wait blissfully for their answer.
-Usually, they think about it and allow their comprehension to come forth as they chat freely about their own interpretation.
+You ask them what they think the book above was about, and you wait blissfully for their answer.
+Usually, they think about it and allow their comprehension to come forth as they chat freely about their interpretation.

-It also works for the older children who are free readers.
+It also works for older children who are free readers.
 Be it your quiet 9-year-old or elusive 16-year-old.
 Ask away, and you will get a great insight into your children’s choice of reads.

 19. What makes you feel safe?

 All children want to feel safe.
 That is a fact and a basic human right.
-But do we really know that makes them feel so safe?
-Maybe we think we do, and maybe we create that safety for them without even thinking about it.
-Well, if you aren’t thinking about it, your child certainly isn’t.
+But do we know that makes them feel so safe?
+Maybe we think we do, and maybe we create that safety for them without thinking about it.
+If you aren’t thinking about it, your child certainly isn’t.

 Asking them what makes them feel safe comes with a flourish of answers that you should cherish.
-If you know you are fulfilling their needs in this way, you can be sure that they not only feel safe but very loved as well.
-With that comes an unimaginable bond.
+If you know you are fulfilling their needs in this way, you can be sure that they feel safe and very loved.
+With that comes an incredible bond.

 The advantages of open-ended questions are that you are not speaking for your child.
-They are gaining access to and strongly developing their emotions, feelings, thoughts, and beliefs and understanding several matters.
+They are gaining access to and strongly developing their emotions, feelings, thoughts, beliefs, and understanding of several matters.